 Because SE3R enables the rapid, comprehensive capture and analysis of fine-grain detail it reveals what really was disclosed, what was disclosed in a vague or odd manner, or not disclosed at all!
 Using SE3R the practitioner can make a timely response to identified issues and anomalies, e.g. through immediate probing; engaging in additional lines of enquiry; planning and preparing for a subsequent interview.

 The use of SE3R has grown steadily within the UK police service and in police forces in other countries.
-Most recently Eric Shepherd was invited by the UK National Crime and Operations Faculty to design an SE3R package for incorporation into the basic detective course for CID officers.
+In 1999 Eric Shepherd was invited by the UK National Crime and Operations Faculty to design an SE3R package for incorporation into the basic detective course for CID officers.
 Now trainee detectives attending these courses across UK have the opportunity to join their many colleagues in the police service who already have SE3R in their investigative tool kit.

 - Officers attending basic, intermediate and advanced/specialist investigative interviewing courses.